Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 - talking through what you’re doing

-- keeping care moments calm and predictable
+- keeping care routines calm and consistent.

-👉 It’s consistency, comfort, and ease — so you can focus on connection.
+It’s consistency, comfort, and connection.

-🧒 Stage 2: 12–24 Months — From Care to Participation
+Stage 2: 12–24 Months — From Care to Participation

 This is where everything begins to shift.